istio-ecosystem/sail-operator/README.md

 ```

 ## Community Support and Contributing
-Please refer to the [CONTRIBUTING-SAIL-PROJECT.md](https://github.com/istio-ecosystem/sail-operator/blob/main/CONTRIBUTING.md) file for more information on how to contribute to the sail-operator project.
+Please refer to the [CONTRIBUTING-SAIL-PROJECT.md](https://github.com/istio-ecosystem/sail-operator/blob/main/CONTRIBUTING.md) file for more information on how to contribute to the Sail Operator project.
 This file contains all the information you need to get started with contributing to the project.

 ## Sail Enhancement Proposal

 SEP documents are used to propose and discuss non-trivial features or epics and any API changes.
-Please refer to the [SEP1-enhancement-process.md](https://github.com/istio-ecosystem/sail-operator/blob/main/enhancements/SEP1-enhancement-process.md) file for more information on how to create a Sail Enhancement Proposal (SEP) for the sail-operator project.
+Please refer to the [SEP1-enhancement-process.md](https://github.com/istio-ecosystem/sail-operator/blob/main/enhancements/SEP1-enhancement-process.md) file for more information on how to create a Sail Enhancement Proposal (SEP) for the Sail Operator project.

-SEP documents are stored in the [enhancements](https://github.com/istio-ecosystem/sail-operator/tree/main/enhancements) directory of the sail-operator repository in Markdown format.
+SEP documents are stored in the [enhancements](https://github.com/istio-ecosystem/sail-operator/tree/main/enhancements) directory of the Sail Operator repository in Markdown format.
 If you want to create a SEP, be sure to check out the [SEP template](https://github.com/istio-ecosystem/sail-operator/blob/main/enhancements/SEP0-template.md).

 ## Issue management
-Please refer to the [ISSUE-MANAGEMENT.md](https://github.com/istio-ecosystem/sail-operator/blob/main/ISSUE-MANAGEMENT.md) file for more information on how to report bugs and feature requests to the sail-operator team.
+Please refer to the [ISSUE-MANAGEMENT.md](https://github.com/istio-ecosystem/sail-operator/blob/main/ISSUE-MANAGEMENT.md) file for more information on how to report bugs and feature requests to the Sail Operator team.

 If you found a bug in Istio, please refer to the [Istio GitHub repository](https://github.com/istio-ecosystem/sail-operator/blob/main/BUGS-AND-FEATURE-REQUESTS.md)